justinlietz93/void_vdm-edition/docs/model_capabilities.md

 3. **Adding new providers**

-   - When adding a new provider:
+   - When adding a new provider, start in **Crux**:
+     - Add a new provider catalog file under [`crux_providers/catalog/providers`](crux/crux_providers/catalog/providers/openai.yaml:1) and wire it into the catalog loader.
+     - Expose the provider and its models via [`/api/providers`](crux/crux_providers/service/app.py:1) and [`/api/models`](crux/crux_providers/service/app.py:1).
+   - Then, in the IDE (adapter layer only):
-     - Implement a `VoidStaticProviderInfo` entry in `modelSettingsOfProvider`.
+     - Implement a `VoidStaticProviderInfo` entry in `modelSettingsOfProvider` inside [`modelCapabilities.ts`](void_genesis_ide/src/vs/workbench/contrib/void/common/modelCapabilities.ts:1).
      - Decide:
-       - Default `modelOptions`.
+       - Any provider-specific defaults that are not present in Crux (for example, UI defaults).
-       - `modelOptionsFallback` behavior (heuristics).
+       - `modelOptionsFallback` behavior (heuristics for unknown/legacy names).
        - `providerReasoningIOSettings`.
      - Document the new provider and any default models here.

 4. **Adding new models**

-   - For deterministic behavior on known models, prefer:
+   - For most providers, add new models to the **Crux catalog YAML** and let them flow into the IDE via the Crux overlay (`/api/models` + overlay merge logic in [`modelCapabilities.ts`](void_genesis_ide/src/vs/workbench/contrib/void/common/modelCapabilities.ts:1)).
-     - Listing them explicitly in the appropriate `*ModelOptions` map.
+   - Only add explicit entries in `*ModelOptions` when:
-   - Use `modelOptionsFallback` heuristics only when:
-     - Models share characteristics with known siblings (e.g., `gpt-4.1-mini` vs `gpt-4.1-nano`).
+     - You need adapter-local overrides or special-cased behavior for a specific model.
-     - You need robust behavior across many minor variants.
+     - You need robust behavior across many minor variants and Crux metadata alone is insufficient.

 5. **Fallback sanity checks**